youngwoo-yoon/Co-Speech_Gesture_Generation/README.md

 ## Remarks

-* A vocab cache and pretrained model will be available when the full training dataset is released.
 * I found this model was not successful when all the joints were considered, so I trained the model only with upper-body joints excluding fingers and used fixed values for remaining joints (using JointSelector in PyMo).
 You can easily try a different set of joints (e.g., full-body including fingers) by specifying joint names in `target_joints` variable in `twh_dataset_to_lmdb.py`.
 Please update `data_mean` and `data_std` in the config file if you change `target_joints`.
 You can find data mean and std values in the console output of the step 3 (Make LMDB) above.